fvtt-fria-ligan/morkborg-foundry-vtt/how-to-use-this-system.md

     * Armor has both a current and a max tier.
 The current tier is shown on the *Violence* tab as a radio button.
 The current tier radio buttons won't let you choose a current tier higher than the armor's max tier.
 There is a zero tier shown, in case you want to wear useless armor.
 You're welcome?

 ## Health, Status, and Resting
-  * It's up to you to keep track of death, broken-ness, infection, etc.
+  * It's up to you to keep track of death and infection.
+  * There is a *Broken* button on the character sheet that will roll broken-ness, displaying the full result as a chat message.
   * There is a *Rest* button on the character sheet that will open a dialog window, where you can choose between short or long rest, eat or don't eat or starve, and whether you are infected.
     * Starvation and Infection will only damage you during long rests, but will prevent healing on both short and long rests.